GLAA Brief and Licensing News - Guidance for supplying workers

 This brief clarifies when a licence is required for cleaning activities, whether a business is supplying or using a worker to provide a service, the exclusions and where to find further guidance.GLA Brief Issue 44 - Certificate in Professional Development: Investigating Modern Slavery (pdf)

-Information about the new GLA Academy's CPD-accredited qualification operated in association with the University of Derby.GLA Brief Issue 41 - How licensing applies to businesses based outside the UK (pdf)
+Information about the new GLA Academy's CPD-accredited qualification operated in association with the University of Derby.GLA Brief Issue 41 - How licensing applies to businesses based outside the UK - This brief supersedes GLA Briefs 16 and 17 (pdf)

 How licensing affects overseas businesses and the labour providers and users who enter into agreements with them.